top of page

 8.1 What Are Cookies?

-Cookies are small text files that track website activity and enhance user experience.
+Cookies are small text files stored on your device to track website activity and enhance user experience.

 8.2 How We Use Cookies